PE1DDA/Domoticz-ARMv6/README.md

 Domoticz now will run
-Go to your webinterface and login (user admin, pw domoticz) Go to settings -> settings -> backup/restore hit database restore and point to the domoticz.db from this repository, wait untill the dashboard pops up and if all went well, you should see the dashboard with some devices from Buienradar (Dutch weather site) and a Dummy.
+Go to your webinterface and login (user admin, pw domoticz) Go to settings -> settings -> backup/restore hit database restore and point to the domoticz.db you just downloaded from this repository.
+Wait untill the dashboard pops up and if all went well, you should see the dashboard with some devices from Buienradar (Dutch weather site) and a Dummy.
 Ofcourse those can be deleted, but try some of your favorite apps or plugins first to see if it is fully working.
 Now you are good to go